 - Bank loans – Lastly, if nothing else works out, a student has to look for loans to finance her education.
 There are a lot of loan schemes now available but most of them are processed only once you receive an admit.
 Since loan processing takes a long time, it is advisable to start early.

-I have covered funding, finances, employment opportunities, application strategies more comprehensively in MS BOOK: Smart Engineer’s complete guide to MS in USA
+We have covered funding, finances, employment opportunities, application strategies more comprehensively in MS BOOK: Smart Engineer’s complete guide to MS in USA